 By the way, I want a job where I make $50 bucks a minute to shout out orders to people.
 Tell me where I can get a job like that.

-So I took her home, tried to find her vitamins everywhere locally (they were out of stock) so ordered them on Amazon (also back-ordered, must be lots of sick birds everywhere), and pumped up the thermostat to 73 and waited.
+So I took her home, tried to locate bird vitamins everywhere locally (they were out of stock), so ordered them on Amazon (also back-ordered, must be lots of sick birds everywhere), and pumped up the thermostat to 73, and waited.

-I played videos of her talking, saying her name, singing sweetly.
+I played her favorite videos of her talking, saying her name, singing sweetly.

-I cried and cried and said, JOY PLEASE.
+I cried and said, JOY, PLEASE.
 YOU CAN’T DO THIS TO US.
 PEOPLE WILL THINK WE ARE MURDERING OUR PETS OVER HERE.

 Then one Sunday morning, I woke up to the sound of a bird but thought it was outside.
-Then I heard Mike talking to someone and thought it was the girls.
+Then I heard Mike talking to someone and thought it was one of the girls.